horacioh/braindump/2020-12-dweb-meetup.md

 ```
 From Dietrich Ayala to Everyone: (3:22 AM)
-new extension apis is a rough road - hard lesson we learned with libdweb.good choice to not do that :)
+new extension apis is a rough road - hard lesson we learned with libdweb. good choice to not do that :)
 ```

 ## Fluence: Open Application Platform: Tom Trowbridge